 These aren’t mutually exclusive!

 Reading, reciting, and discussing poetry is part of studying English.
 Reading, discussing, and writing about great works of literature is English.
-Reading books aloud is English.
-Listening to literature on audio books is English.
+And reading books aloud is English.
+Listening to literature on audiobooks is English.
 Writing novels is English.
 Writing papers about the literature you read is English.

 There’s no need to stress.